bvanelli/python-for-data-analysis/README.md

 ### Weekly Assignments

-Weekly take-home assignments will follow the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
-Assignments will given out on Wednesdays and will be due the following Wednesday.
+Weekly take-home assignments will take the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
+Assignments will be given out on Wednesdays and will be due the following Wednesday.
-Assignments will be graded on effort, completeness, and accuracy.

 ### Final Project